“Pound for pound, the strongest performing campaign in our portfolio…from skepticism… to reinvestment based on performance proof.”

 Our objective was to target and penetrate markets in Europe that were new and nontraditional verticals for Baker Hughes.
 Specifically, we wanted to target automotive companies with Baker Hughes’ additive manufacturing solutions.
 Other verticals would go on to include aviation and food and beverage.

 Metrics assigned as KPIs included MQLs, sales assigned leads, SALs, opportunities, and closed/won deals.
 These were all connected and visualized via a central reporting tool.
 The end result was meant to show the effectiveness at driving leads at top of the funnel, velocity/penetration of nurture towards sales conversations, and closed/won revenue attributed to the campaign.

 From the start, we introduced a process for kicking off campaigns and aligning key functions within the organization.
 We worked with the Baker Hughes corporate marketing team to get campaign buy-in and alignment from the product marketing and sales teams.

 Key stakeholders from each function were made part of the process and aligned on the key messaging, ICPs, pain points, and KPIs, as well as how leads are passed from the marketing to sales teams.
 One of the keys to this program being successful was creating the right target account list (TAL) and finding the right contacts.
 We began by focusing on one industry and the ten largest accounts in that respective industry.
-We then used metrics like company size, revenue, and location to define our ideal customer profile (ICP), and uncovered key information such as job titles and locations for contacts at our ideal customers.
-We then built a sophisticated algorithm to sift through thousands of records to narrow down leads and contact lists and create our TAL.
+Using metrics like company size, revenue, and location we defined our ideal customer profile (ICP) and uncovered key information such as job titles and locations for contacts at our ideal customers.
+We then built a sophisticated algorithm to sift through thousands of records to narrow down leads and contact lists and created our TAL.
 This algorithm allowed us to target contacts with a wide variety of relevant job titles.